forwolk/forwolk.github.io/_posts/2018-05-27-Dictionary: Best practices.md

 Here is the <a href="https://bitbucket.org/dev_blog/dictionarybenchmark/src/master/">link</a> to a benchmarks code.

 P.S.
-I would like to thank my good friends Maxim Agapov and Pavel Naidenov for reviewing this post.
+I would like to thank my good friends <a href="https://www.linkedin.com/in/proffesso/">Maxim Agapov</a> and <a href="https://www.linkedin.com/in/somewater/">Pavel Naidenov</a> for reviewing this post.